Kunull/Writeups/docs/Pwn College/Intro to Cybersecurity/Reverse Engineering.md

 bash: !MG: event not found
 ```

 This is happening because Bash uses `!` for history expansion.
-So Bash tries to expand.`!MG` as a previous command, but can't find one.
+So Bash tries to expand `!MG` as a previous command, but can't find one.
 We can easily get around this by using single quotes (`'`)/

 ```